lawsmat/pflueger/README.md

 # pflueger
  public bot template.

- fork it to create your own!
+generate a template to make your own slash commandable bot!